FlyBase/reports-component-library/README.md

-# FlyBase Reports Component Library
+# FlyBase Component Library

-Welcome to the FlyBase Reports Component Library!
+Welcome to the FlyBase Component Library!
 This repo was started to consolidate react code for FB reports.
 It was started in 2023 by Seth Campbell, and utilizes modern react code and principles.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), but was ejected to support multiple entry points, so that build files can be split into page-specific chunks.